QilongZhang/srswiki/v2_EN_FFMPEG.md

 }
 ```

-That is, add parameter `-v quiet` to FFMPEG.
+That is, add the parameter `-v quiet` to FFMPEG.

 ## Copy Without Transcode

-Set the vcodec/acodec to copy, FFMPEG will demux and mux without transcode, like the forward of SRS.
-User can copy video and transcode audio, for example, when the flash publish stream with h264+speex.
+Set the vcodec/acodec to copy, FFMPEG will demux and mux without transcoding, like the forward of SRS.
+Users can copy video and transcode audio, for example, when flash is publishing the stream with h264+speex.

 ```bash
 listen              1935;